What I enjoy most about my career…

 Floristry can be a challenging, but rewarding job too.
 I love seeing a whole event through from start to finish; from the first consultation to the delivery and set up on the day.
 You get to know your clients and feel their excitement as the day draws nearer.

-Proud moments for 2019 were to have one of my fab Bride's pictured with her flowers on the front of Your Berks, Bucks & Oxon Wedding and an amazing wedding featured in Rock 'n' Roll Bride.
+Proud moments include one of my fab Bride's pictured with her flowers on the front of Your Berks, Bucks & Oxon Wedding in 2019 and an amazing wedding featured in Rock 'n' Roll Bride.
 For this wedding everyting was created on site in a formal Manor House garden.
 The vibe for their day was a festival meets Alice in Wonderland with circus performers!
 (Follow the link below to find out more.)

 How I got to where I am today…